minderov/proper-graph/README.md

 ### `.shortestPath(node1, node2)`
-Returns an array that contains the nodes that comprise the shortest path between the two nodes.
+Returns an object that contains the nodes that comprise the shortest path between the two nodes, and the path's length.

 Example:
 ```javascript